inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/211-using-map-composer.rst

 .. note:: We used coordinate reference systems with UTM (metre) on the project QGIS and all map layers.

-18. Scroll down item properties dialog and Check the box next to :guilabel:`Draw Coordinates` and enter the following values:
+18. Scroll down item properties dialog and check the box next to :guilabel:`Draw Coordinates` and enter the following values:

 .. image:: /static/training/beginner/qgis-inasafe/image267.*